 Sadly not.
 While the tech has undoubtedly come on leaps and bounds in recent years, don’t get rid of your upright quite yet.
 What these machines are great for is keeping on top of the vacuuming situation, but there will be places they can’t reach or stubborn areas they may struggle with.
 You will certainly be vacuuming less, but you may still need to take over from time to time

-How do robot vacuums find their HQ when they are done?
+How do robot vacuums find their charging docks when they are done?

 Do robot vacuums learn over time?